Free Tool

 Key Facts About EPA Refrigerant Leak Regulations

-If a system exceeds the threshold, the owner must repair the leak within 30 days of discovery, or develop a retrofit or retirement plan within 30 days and complete it within 1 year.
+If a system exceeds the applicable threshold under 40 CFR § 84.106(d), the owner must repair the leak within 30 days of discovery (120 days for industrial process shutdowns), or develop a retrofit or retirement plan within 30 days under § 84.106(h).

 Technicians must be EPA Section 608 certified to purchase refrigerants sold in containers larger than 2 lbs and to service systems with 5 lbs or more of refrigerant.